open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 the instrument are additive, and result in multiple exported metrics for the instrument.

-You can use
-[`NewView`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/metric#NewView)
-function to create a view and register it using [`WithView`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/metric#With) option.
+You can use the [`NewView`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/metric#NewView) function to create a view and register it using the [`WithView`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/metric#With) option.

-For example, here's how you might create a view that renames the `latency` instrument from the `v0.34.0` version of the `http` instrumentation library to `request.latency`.
+For example, here's how you create a view that renames the `latency` instrument from the `v0.34.0` version of the `http` instrumentation library to `request.latency`.